Scissett

 Scissett grew up around the woollen industry in the 19th century as mill owners built houses in the area for their workers.
 The nearby coalfields also provided employment.
 These industries are now gone and some of the mills are now retail units.

 The Scissett Baths (and leisure centre) is one of the main attractions for the surrounding area.

 Scissett has first and middle schools to provide education for children ages 4 to 13.

-Scissett Youth Band began life in the village in 1978 but moved to Shelley Methodist Hall in 1991.
+Scissett Youth Band was founded in the village in 1978 but moved to Shelley Methodist Hall in 1991.

 Sport

-Scissett is home to two sports clubs, Scissett Football Club and Nortonthorpe Cricket Club.
-Both play at Nortonthorpe sports club which was donated to the cricket club by the Norton family who owned the local mills at the time.
-When George Norton left the family home (Bagden Hall) to live in Nortonthorpe Hall he chose to outline a deed of trust, which specified that the seven and a half acres of land, which originally formed the cricket pitch, could only be used for the recreational purposes of the community.
-This is largely the reason behind the cricket club being called Nortonthorpe instead of Scissett.
+Scissett is home to Nortonthorpe Sports Club (NSC) based at the top of Springfield Avenue.
+NSC has been in existence for 75 years, since 1949, and has been a registered charity since 1978.
+Its primary purpose is to provide recreational facilities for the benefit of the people of Scissett and surrounding areas and is overseen by a number of trustees.

+Scissett FC, a local school and a charity dedicated to our armed forces veterans all combine to help deliver recreational services in pursuit of our charitable objectives.